fdel15/whiteboardingWednesdays/README.md

 ##DBC White Board Wednesdays

-In order to prepare for technical interviews, DBC student’s have started a white boarding group on Wednesday nights at DBC’s school in New York.
+In order to prepare for technical interviews, DBC students have started a white boarding group on Wednesday nights at DBC’s school in New York.
 I have the opportunity to host next week’s white boarding session.
 The purpose of this document is to provide some structure.

 ##Next Session